 Thanks for visiting my website.
 I’m a freelance writer and adjunct professor in Woodbury University’s Writing Department.
-I live in the Los Angeles area with my stop-motion animator husband, Tom, and our two Boston terriers, Old Bean, going on 17, and Buttercup, aka Honey Badger.
+I live in the Los Angeles area with my stop-motion animator husband, Tom.

 I’m originally from Chicago and still get nostalgic about my hometown.
-I miss riding el trains, White Castle cheeseburgers, Giordano’s stuffed spinach pizza, Second City, the Mag Mile, and pretty much everything after the last big melt until the first massive blizzard.
-My memoir-in-progress, Things We Couldn’t Live Without, takes place in Chicago during the mid-1950s to early 1970s.
-Portions have been published in Ray’s Road Review and SLAB.
+I miss riding el trains, White Castle cheeseburgers, the Mag Mile, and pretty much everything after the last big melt until the first massive blizzard.
+My memoir (which is looking for a publisher), Things We Couldn’t Live Without, takes place in Chicago during the mid-1950s to early 1970s.
+Chapters have been published in Ray’s Road Review ("Salvation"), SLAB ("Innocence"), Two Hawks Quarterly ("Bugs"), and Under the Gum Tree ("Explosives").

 Background & Passion